 South Yorkshire care leaver stars in new film ahead of National Care Leavers’ Month

+South Yorkshire ambassador highlights life-changing Shared Lives support in new film ahead of National Care Leavers’ Month

 Shared Lives Plus, the UK membership charity for Shared Lives care, is proud to support National Care Leavers’ Month this November – a campaign that celebrates the resilience of young people leaving care and raises awareness of the challenges they face.